diegomendezp/Ironhack-lectures-v3/content/module1/Week 1/Day 2/6-js-arrays.md

 > What is a **callback function**?

-** A callback is a function that is to be executed* **after** *another function has finished executing — hence the name ‘call back’.*
+** A callback is a function that is passed as a parameter and the called, by that function’.*

 In our case using `forEach`;

-In our case once each element is read, the callback is being called for each element.
-So read the element call the callback and give it the element.
+In our case once each element is read, the forEach invokes the callback.